 The success of Arizona's P2 program is due in part to the continued awareness among the regulated community of the benefits that come from participating in the program.
 Many companies understand the simple importance of P2 and have moved away from a pure compliance philosophy.
 They have learned that public expectations are a better gauge to drive their environmental programs, not minimum compliance with regulations.
-Businesses are beginning to establish overriding environmental principles designed to govern company wide decision making and to ensure they are moving well beyond the minimum standards set by regulations.
-We hope your company will join these others who have realized the importance of P2.
+Businesses are beginning to establish overriding environmental principles designed to govern company-wide decision making and to ensure they are moving well beyond the minimum standards set by regulations.

 About Our Program

 As Arizona grows, so does the generation of hazardous waste and the use of toxic substances.
-One very good way for businesses and citizens to improve Arizona's environment (air, water, land) is to reduce hazardous waste generation and to reduce the use and release of toxic substances.
+One very good way for businesses and citizens to improve Arizona's environment is to reduce hazardous waste generation and the use and release of toxic substances.
 The purpose of the P2 Program is to: